 Seeking Representation If You Have Been Accused of Embezzlement

-You may want to seek advice from a criminal defense lawyer as soon as possible to understand what is considered embezzlement and what your options may be.
+You may want to seek advice from a criminal defense lawyer as soon as possible to learn what is considered embezzlement and what your options may be.

 An embezzlement charge can be detrimental to your life and even affect a few of your civil liberties.
 If convicted of embezzlement, you may spend years in prison and struggle to find employment in the future.

 McKenzie Law Firm, P.C. defends people charged with embezzlement.
-If you hire us to represent you, we will investigate your case for evidence that refutes your charges.
+If you hire us to represent you, we will investigate your case for evidence against your charges.
 We may be able to defend your case on the premise that the embezzlement was not intentional and was the result of a mistake.
-There may be other defenses in your case options that could allow your charges to be dropped or reduced.
+There may be other defenses in your case that could lead to your charges being dropped or reduced.

 David McKenzie is a former criminal prosecutor who now defends people facing criminal charges.
 He defends clients against both state and federal charges.
 Depending on the details of your case, we may be able to keep you out of jail and have your fines lowered.

-If you live in Montgomery County, Pennsylvania, or other nearby areas and have been accused of embezzlement, call (610) 680-7842 right now to speak to a member of our team.
+If you live in Montgomery County, Pennsylvania, or a nearby area and have been accused of embezzlement, call right now to speak to a member of our team.
 We offer prospective clients a free, no-obligation consultation.

-Once we take the case, you will have access to our firm throughout your case via email, text, and phone.
+Once we take the case, you will have access to your lawyer throughout your case via email, text, social media, and phone.
 Call us today to get started.